rinaldilucas/personal-portfolio/README.md

 Here are some of the features:

-- Single page application behavior using marionette.js and handlebars.js
+- Single-page application behavior using marionette.js and handlebars.js
 - Typescript support
 - Componentization and focus on code reuse
 - Input and mask reactive validations
-- Overwrite of native html tags like input file and scrollbar
+- Overwrite of native HTML tags like input file and scrollbar
 - Aspect ratio SCSS logic which almost mitigates the needs of media queries
 - SCSS written using BEM methodology
 - Captcha integration
 - Grunt and webpack5 bundling
-- Npm tasks to watch/build/deploy/test
+- NPM tasks to watch/build/deploy/test
 - ESlint and prettier with custom rules
 - Favicon cli generator
-- Generation and replacement of webp images through client-side
+- Generation and replacement of .webp images through client-side
-- TinyPNG api conversion via cli
+- TinyPNG API conversion via cli
 - IE 11 support
 - Lazy loading
 - And more